format37/telegram_bot_docker/README.md

 # Telegram bots python docker server
-The server, for a list of telegram bots, with aiohttp and webhooks
+Docker server, for a list of telegram bots, with aiohttp and webhooks
 #### installation
 * git clone
 * cd